timmshinbone/avocado_catcollector/readme.md

 ---
 ## Deployment
-This project is fully deployed and accessible live at <a href="https://avogatocollector.onrender.com/"
-           target="_blank">https://avogatocollector.onrender.com/</a>, hosted on Render’s scalable platform.
+This project is fully deployed and accessible live at <a href="https://avogatocollector.onrender.com/" target="_blank">https://avogatocollector.onrender.com/</a>, hosted on Render’s scalable platform.
 The app leverages a Neon SQL database for persistent storage, ensuring reliable data management for cat profiles, toys, and feeding records.

 - **Neon SQL Database**: Integrated as the backend database using PostgreSQL, Neon provides a serverless, cloud-native solution.
 The Django ORM connects seamlessly via the `DATABASES` setting in `settings.py`, abstracting connection pooling and scaling.
 This setup supports efficient queries like `Cat.objects.all()` while keeping deployment lightweight.

 - **Render Hosting**: Deployed on Render, the app benefits from automatic scaling and a straightforward CI/CD pipeline tied to this GitHub repo.
 Environment variables (e.g., `DATABASE_URL`, `SECRET_KEY`) are managed securely in Render’s dashboard, aligning with Django’s best practices.

-Visit the live site [here](https://avogatocollector.onrender.com/){:target="_blank"} to see the app in action!
+Visit the live site <a href="https://avogatocollector.onrender.com/" target="_blank">here</a> to see the app in action!

 Built with Python, Django, and a love for cats 🐱.